 Our Board believes that a balanced approach to Director tenure, which includes a mix of longer-tenured directors and newer directors, allows our Board to benefit from the experience of longer-serving Directors as well as the fresh perspectives of newer Directors.
 Over the last five years the Board has added six new Directors.
 In order to further promote independence, objectivity, and the presence of diverse viewpoints, in November 2023, our Board enhanced the Company's Corporate Governance Principles and Practices by adopting a term limit.
-The Company's Corporate Governance Principles and Practices provides that non-management Directors may not stand for re-election (i) after the date of such Director's fifteenth anniversary on the Board would occur in the first year of the term for which the Director would be re-elected, unless the Board determines that continued service by a Director would be in the best interests of the Company and waives the requirement to allow the Director to continue serving.
+The Company's Corporate Governance Principles and Practices provides that non-management Directors may not stand for re-election (i) after the date of such Director's fifteenth anniversary on the Board, or (ii) when such Director's fifteenth anniversary on the Board would occur in the first year of the term for which the Director would be re-elected, unless the Board determines that continued service by a Director would be in the best interests of the Company and waives the requirement to allow the Director to continue serving.